-- C4 - C5 Views from the public domain to the waterfront or the harbour should not be obscured by structures such as kiosks, public facilities such as telephone booths, wharves, jetties, and the like.
-The cumulative effects of such structures should also be assessed. - C6 Continuity of public access to the waterfront and along the promenade must be retained and, where possible be enhanced.
+- Public promenades should be retained along the waterfront and from Marine Parade to C4 The Gap through Robertson Park - C5 Views from the public domain to the waterfront or the harbour should not be obscured by structures such as kiosks, public facilities such as telephone booths, wharves, jetties, and the like.
+The curvulative effects of such structures should also be assessed. - C6 Continuity of public access to the waterfront and along the promenade must be retained and, where possible be enhanced.